openEDI/documentation/US_Wave.md

 ```
 ## References

-Users of the High Resolution Ocean Surfae Wave Hindcast should use the
-following citations:
+The creators of this dataset ask that users of this data:
+1) Contact us (see below)
+2) Cite the following papers in publications:
 - [Wu, Wei-Cheng, et al. "Development and validation of a high-resolution regional wave hindcast model for US West Coast wave resource characterization."
 Renewable Energy 152 (2020): 736-753.](https://www.osti.gov/biblio/1599105)
 - [Yang, Zhaoqing, et al. High-Resolution Regional Wave Hindcast for the US West Coast.
 No. PNNL-28107.
 Pacific Northwest National Lab.(PNNL), Richland, WA (United States), 2018.](https://www.osti.gov/biblio/1573061/)